 Backpacking Gear Questions

 Example; “I’m looking for a good pair of hiking boots for the winter”.
 This kind of request is, in most forums, useless. before offering any kind of recommendation at all, I’d need to know more information.
 A lot more information.
 What kind of hiking?
 On trail/off trail?
 Winter where?
 Alaska, or Florida?
 Hiking, as in dayhiking, or backpacking trips?
+You wanna go backpacking in Denali National Park?
+Or Gates of the Arctic?
 And on and on.
 Without even discussing the nuance of individual fit. style, taste, etc (particularly important with boots), it’s about impossible to really offer any useful information to the request.

 Photography and Camera Equipment Questions